 - Hand out each other’s promotional items to your respective clients and customers.

 - Share each other’s social media posts and pages.
 Relevant hashtags include #ShopSmall and #SmallBizSat.

 Don’t limit your partners to retailers.
 Engage with service providers and other non-retail businesses.

 - Gyms/fitness centers

 - Cafes and coffee shops

 - Auto repair shops

 Connect With Your Community

+The “30 Days of Gratitude” challenge is a popular social media trend during the month of November.
 This is a simple, low-to-no-cost way to boost your social media presence and show a little personality to your audience.
 Spend a few minutes each day thinking of something that you are personally thankful for and share the sentiment across your social networks.
-Encourage your followers to reply with their own expressions of gratitude and use relevant hashtags (listed below) for improved organic reach.
+Encourage your followers to reply with their own expressions of gratitude.
+Use relevant hashtags for improved organic reach.